 Dylan and Marley share a room with very low ceilings that called for a creative solution to ensure that the top bunk offered ample overhead space.
-We used an L-shaped configuration and placed the lower bunk on a platform, rather than legs - solving both the height issue and leaving room below the top bunk for a dresser that doubles as a nightstand.
+We used the Marino L-shaped bunk bed to configure and place the lower bunk on a platform, rather than legs - solving both the height issue and leaving room below the top bunk for a dresser that doubles as a nightstand.

 A baseboard radiator that spans the length of the wall on which we wanted to install shelving couldn’t stop us from maximizing the room’s shelving space.
 We mounted the shelving unit to the wall so that it rests above the radiator, keeping precious floor space available for projects and playtime.